MyPureCloud/terraform-provider-genesyscloud/docs/resources/architect_datatable.md

 ### Required

 - **name** (String) Name of the datatable.
 - **properties** (Block List, Min: 1) Schema properties of the datatable.
-This must at a minimum contain a string property 'key' that will serve as the row key. (see [below for nested schema](#nestedblock--properties))
+This must at a minimum contain a string property 'key' that will serve as the row key.
+Properties cannot be removed from a schema once they have been added (see [below for nested schema](#nestedblock--properties))

 ### Optional